 The European Commission’s Directorate-General for Migration and Home Affairs (DG HOME) releases annual statistics on short-term visas issued by states in the border-free Schengen Area.

-Data provided by EU Member States to EU institutions, including Eurostat and EU Agencies, on the basis of EU legislation, aim to achieve a very high level of data quality, harmonization, and compliance among Member States which could allow data users to carry out region-wide studies with comparable country data.
-Ease of access to data is another strength, since region-wide country statistics can be obtained from a single access point (Eurostat).
+EU legislation in the migration domain aims to achieve a very high level of data comparability thanks to harmonization as established in the legal basis, and follow-up of EU bodies (Eurostat) of the compliance of Member States.
+Ease of access to data is another strength, since country statistics can be obtained from a single access point (Eurostat).

 - Data not collected: Data for some migration topics are not always collected or available, like the educational attainment of refugees, more detailed information on children, or intra-EU mobility of third country nationals.

 - Useful data that are currently inaccessible: Data — even if existing — are not always easily accessible.
 This could be because of legal or commercial terms governing data access, as in the case of some EU Member States’ data held by EU Agencies or new data sources like mobile phone data or social media, privacy concerns, or the need for innovative or laborious analysis of data, as happens with new data sources and surveys.

 Migration data in Europe are almost exclusively derived from data collected at national level by EU Member States.
 The primary data sources are population censuses, administrative data or surveys.
 Member States publish these migration data through their own dissemination platforms, usually dependent on the National Statistical Institutes or directly by national Ministries.
 As shown in the top left part of the accompanying infographic, users interested in a country-wide perspective of a migration aspect can access the platform from that Member State.